Trekking in Nepal in JulyApril 6, 2018 No Responses Mosaic Adventure

 Upper Mustang trek is a great adventure trek along the off-beaten path in the Himalayas.

 Nar Phu Valley Trek

 Nar Phu Valley trek is newly opened and adventurous trek which is possible for trekking in July.
-This trekking region is also never get affected by monsoon rainfall.
+This trekking region never gets affected by monsoon rainfall.

-This trek is perfect those adventure trekkers who seek to venture off the beaten track with the panoramic mountain views.
+This trek is perfect for those adventurous trekkers who seek to venture off the beaten track with the panoramic mountain views.